A Lone Swan is a Lonely Swan

 This Young Female was Chased Away from her Family.

-We Have No Way to Catch a Full-Wing Swan on the River.
+We had No Way to Catch a Full-Wing Swan on the River.

 Kayaks and Canoes are Too Slow.